-While working with the keyboard and mouse, I made an effort to take regular breaks.
+While working with the keyboard and mouse, I attempted to take regular breaks.

 Avoiding any activity that might aggravate carpal tunnel syndrome

 I refrained from carrying heavy objects.
-I also avoided cycling because the road buzz through the handlebar would almost certainly provoke symptoms in my hands and fingers, especially numbness and paresthesia.
-(I often experience these symptoms even at the best of times.)
+I also avoided cycling because the road buzz through the handlebar would likely provoke symptoms in my hands and fingers, especially numbness and paresthesia.
+(These symptoms often occurred even at the best of times.)

 Covering the front edge of my desk with a desk pad

 The front edge of my desk is smooth and rounded.
-But I wondered if the bare wooden edge might be causing undue pressure on my right wrist as I move the mouse.
-After experimenting with several methods to soften the edge, I decided on moving the desk pad about an inch back (towards me), such that its stitched edge protrudes a little over the edge.
+But I wondered if the bare wooden edge might cause undue pressure on my right wrist as I moved the mouse.
+After experimenting with several methods to soften the edge, I moved the desk pad about an inch back (towards me).
+Its stitched edge now protrudes a little over the edge.

-With this small change of desk pad placement, the 3 millimeters of neoprene-like material provides sufficient padding of my right wrist against the desk’s edge when it holds the computer mouse.
-The silky texture of the desk pad’s texture is an added bonus.
+With this minor change of desk pad placement, the 3 millimeters of neoprene-like material provide sufficient padding for my right wrist against the desk’s edge when I hold the computer mouse.
+The silky texture of the desk pad is a bonus.